We don't test on Node versions below 16 anymore, so make sure you are running a supported Node version.

 While we recommend you to fix your reverse proxy (or any other part of your setup) instead,

-you may disable this behavior explicitly by setting strictHostCheck: false
+you may disable this behavior explicitly by setting strictHostCheck: false in the constructor options.

 In the past, your EventSub secret was augmented with an internal ID for each subscription in order to create different secrets for different subscriptions.
 This is pretty much unnecessary and in some cases may even reduce entropy.